influxdata/docs-v2/content/enterprise_influxdb/v1.9/introduction/install-and-deploy/installation/data_node_installation.md

 If you do not see your data nodes in the output, please retry adding them to the cluster.

-Once your data nodes are part of your cluster move on to [the final step to set up Chronograf](/enterprise_influxdb/v1.9/install-and-deploy/installation/chrono_install).

 ## Step 4: Create an admin user

 In [Step 2](#b-edit-the-data-node-configuration-files), you enabled authentication.